-For Norway the sea lice bath treatment use was 0.30 gAPI/tonne LWE, which is an decrease of 55% compared with 2016.
-Cermaq Norway has expanded its strong focus on preventive sea lice management in the past year, with measures such as cleaner fish and skirts used wherever possible.
+For Norway the sea lice bath treatment use was 0.32 gAPI/tonne LWE, which is an increase of 9% compared with 2017.
+Cermaq Norway has continues its strong focus on preventive sea lice management in the past year, with measures such as cleaner fish and skirts used wherever possible.
 Also hydrogen peroxide is used, which requires handling of the fish, but where the active ingredients is broken down into water and oxygen and hence has very limited environmental impacts.
 Increasing sea lice resistance to chemical treatments is a concern for the industry in Norway and for Cermaq Norway it is a goal to strengthen preventive management and non-chemical alternatives further, while maintaining a strong focus on fish health and welfare, including reducing stress on the fish.